johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ## Module Handbooks ##

-Each syllabus module is incorporated in a handbook, containing four interrelated *studies*, each incorporating:
+Each handbook contains one module of the syllabus, consisting of four interrelated *studies*, each incorporating:

 -	Scripture readings
--	three, four or five topical sections
+-	several topical sections
 -	illustrations and summaries
 -	topical discussion questions
 -	occasional bonus questions.